-The Haynes left for Europe in mid-1904 and the Stanwoods moved to 64 Commonwealth by 1905.
+The Haynes left for Europe in mid-1904 and the Stanwoods moved temporarily to 64 Commonwealth and then to Brookline by 1906.

 Frank Stackpole was a manufacturer of shoe blacking.